Emergency help is available if you or someone you know is in immediate crisis:

 If you or someone you know needs to speak with a University Counseling Center professional immediately:

-- During the academic year (Fall and Spring semesters) Crisis Care hours are from 10:00am to 4:00pm Monday through Friday
+- During the academic year (Fall and Spring semesters) Urgent Care hours are from 10:00am to 4:00pm Monday through Friday

-- During the summer months Crisis Care hours are from 10:00am to 3:00pm Monday through Friday
+- During the summer months Urgent Care hours are from 10:00am to 3:00pm Monday through Friday

 Students should go to the Vanderbilt Psychiatric Hospital (M-F, 8AM-11PM and Sat-Sun 8AM-8PM) or to the VUMC ER for acute assessment and support if UCC Crisis Care Counseling hours are closed and it is an emergency.